 Motörhead’s Lemmy has read Shakespeare’s work more times than people would assume.
 Richard III is his favourite.
-Nikki Sixx was originally going to publish a poetry book in 1990, but it never got published because he wanted it to be as available in record stores as much as book stores.
+Nikki Sixx was originally going to publish a poetry book in 1990, but it never got published because he wanted it to be as much available in record stores as book stores.
 If it was Madonna, it would be a different story.
+Nikki’s book was going to be titled An Education in Rebellion.
 Otep Shamaya, however, succeeding in publishing her poetry and short stories.
 Unlike most metalheads, Rob Halford has been wanting to write his tell-all for a very long time (ever since he left the band in 1992).
 The title that he rightly envisioned was The Life of the Metal God.
 In 2002, Lemmy told Rob that the best approach is to get an author to interview him while he talks into a tape machine.

 In 1979, Rob wrote a unique Sci-Fi novella titled The Library of Tears (which is still unpublished as of 2015).
 It’s about a sick man who enslaves humanity by catching their tears before storing them in jars.
 He lives off their misery, thereby making him the ultimate schadenfreude.
 In the mid-70s, he knew some writers – one of whom was a white witch who encouraged him to write it.
 When he showed it to her, she enjoyed it.
 This is what Rob said about it: